squeemishly/practice_blogger/README.md

 1. In the Address field, enter the domain Heroku gave you.
 1. Let's skip setting up TLS for now.
 Under `Enable TLS`, select the `No` radio button.
 1. Click on `Create` at the bottom of the page.
-1. In the `Configure` tab, under the `Settings` section, click the toggle to `Override Host` (see NOTE below).
-1. In the field that appears, enter your Heroku domain.
-1. Click the `Save` button.
 1. Click the `Activate` button at the top of the screen.

 **NOTE:** In a request to an origin server, Fastly will pass along the Host domain from the request.
 So if you bought `www.example.com` and you run that through Fastly, we will send that to the origin to find the object we're looking for.
 Unfortunately, Heroku doesn't know anything about `www.example.com`, so we'll get back a generic "This content has not been created yet" message from Heroku.
-By overriding the Host header, we're telling Heroku to look for our particular application on their servers.
+Later, in the `Fixing the Problems` section, we'll look at how to solve this problem by overriding the Host header.

 ### Point your DNS